 seeking or enjoying the companionship of others; friendly; sociable;

-living or disposed to live in companionship with others or in community, rather than in isolation:
+living or disposed to live in companionship with others or in a community, rather than in isolation:

 The last one I really like.
 People need other people!
 While many of us feel anti-social at times, we really do need other people to be part of our lives, to at least a small degree.